 Now that you have your walking or running shoes handy, throw those bad boys on and get ready for a quick workout.
 In order to properly calibrate (and personalize) the Apple Watch Series 5 GPS to you, Apple suggests performing an Outdoor Walk or Outdoor Run exercise.

-In an effort to get the best data possible, you will need to make sure you are in an area with clear skies, with a flat terrain, and the area needs to have a good GPS reception.
-You can double check this by bringing your iPhone along for the ride just to make sure, but it’s not necessary for the calibration process.
+In an effort to get the best data possible, you will need to make sure you are in an area with clear skies, with flat terrain, and the area needs to have a good GPS reception.
+You can double-check this by bringing your iPhone along for the ride just to make sure, but it’s not necessary for the calibration process.

 Once you are in the right place, you will need to open the Workout app on your Apple Watch.
 Then tap either Outdoor Walk or Outdoor Run, and you can set a goal if you decide that you want to make it interesting for yourself.

 After you have started your workout from your Watch, you will need to either walk or run at “your normal pace” for up to 20 minutes.
 This will help the Watch calibrate your pace, along with your fitness levels, while also calibrating the GPS.
 Apple does recommend performing multiple workouts for 20 minutes each if you walk or run at different speeds.

 Since many folks use the Apple Watch to keep track of their fitness, it’s important to get the best data possible.
 Apple recommends resetting your Fitness Calibration Data to get the best feedback possible.

 - Open the Apple Watch app on your iPhone

 - Tap the My Watch tab

 Once you have completed all of these steps, the GPS on your Series 5 should be re-calibrated and you can go back to properly tracking your walking or running workouts.
 In the event that you continue to run into issues, we recommend reaching out to Apple support so that they can determine if you need to get a replacement device.